commercelayer/commercelayer-cli-plugin-resources/README.md

 FLAGS
-  -D, --data=<value>             the data file to use as request body -D, --doc                      show the CLI command in a specific language -H, --headers                  show response headers -O, --headers-only             show only response headers -O, --object=<value>...        define a resource object attribute
+  -D, --data=<value>             the data file to use as request body -H, --headers                  show response headers -O, --headers-only             show only response headers -O, --object=<value>...        define a resource object attribute